BAB 2019-2020: OUTSTANDING BUILT ENVIRONMENT SOLUTIONS AROUND CYCLING

 Selected projects include four from the Netherlands, a country still leading the global cycling movement, with around 43% of people cycling every day.
 Bicycle architecture there is helping to facilitate the ever-growing number of cyclists, and integrate cycling more seamlessly into every aspect of urban life.
 Projects include the groundbreaking bike parking at Utrecht Central Station, the largest in the world, soon with space for 13,500 bikes.
 Most excitingly, BAB projects also come from communities where architecture performs a truly inspirational role, revealing the many benefits of prioritising cycling if more support is given.
 This includes the iconic Bicycle Skyway that carries riders on an elevated 8km path through the city of Xiamen in China.

-Browse through the images of the inspiring projects below, for more information on the individual projects head to THIS page
+Browse through some of the inspiring images of the BAB below, or for more information on all the projects head to THIS page

 HOST / Sponsor the BAB on tour